All the Methods to Connect Facebook Ads to Power BI Explained in One Tutorial

 During this step, Coupler.io fetches data from Facebook Ads for you to preview.
 In addition, you can make some on-the-go transformations:

 Step 3.
-Manage data to load to Power BI
+Load data to Power BI and schedule refresh

 Now, the part where you actually load data from Facebook Ads to Power BI.
 Save and run the importer using the button in the top right corner.